jasminepvo/code-journal/round3.md

 #### Todays's Progress

-- Published the site and updated the site description - https://the777beautyco.framer.website/
+- Published the site and updated the site description - https://the777beautyco.framer.website/ (10 min)
--
+- Added the footer with social media [links](https://www.framer.community/c/resources/social-media-component) (1.5 hr)
+- Add [scrolling links](https://www.framer.com/learn/smooth-scrolling-links-with-scroll-targets/) using parallax to the footer (30 min)
+- Add more content for services + finishing touches / cleanup to layout (2 hr)

 #### Thoughts

--
+- Getting pretty fast at understanding the rows / columns to make layouts!
+I'm done though.
+I think it looks amazing and I'm so freaking proud of myself!
+I can see myself easily spinning out these websites for $$$ and having fun doing so with Framer.
+I'll go back and add effects possibly but it's ready to send off as the first draft.
+Overall ~8hrs
+- Oops, its not mobile optimized yet.

 ---